gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Do you have anything else?"

 Into its slot and back.
-This time the bot handed her a necklace made of paper clips.
+This time the bot handed her Sindy's string bracelet.
 "Thank you," Maddy said.
+"But she gave you this to keep.
-"But I was hoping you'd have something special.
+I---I was hoping you'd have something special.
 Something someone gave you for safekeeping maybe?"

 The bot sat motionless.